By continuing to use this site, you agree to the use of cookies in accordance with our privacy policy.

 Music Scholarships

 • All students who audition, whether in-person or virtually, will be automatically considered for music scholarships.
+Students who choose a non-audition pathway will not be eligible for music scholarships but will be eligible for academic merit scholarships.

 • To be eligible, make sure all application, audition and financial aid materials are submitted by the appropriate deadlines.